WPCH-TV: Sale to Gray Television, CW affiliation

 Modified Peachtree TV logo with slogan, used from March to September 2023.

 On May 3, 2021, locally based Gray Television announced its intent to purchase the Meredith Local Media division, including WPCH and WGCL, for $2.7 billion.
 The sale was completed on December 1.
-As a result, WPCH and WGCL gained sister stations in nearby markets, including fellow CBS affiliate WTOC-TV in Savannah, CBS affiliate WRDW-TV and NBC affiliate WAGT-CD in Augusta, NBC/ABC affiliate WALB in Albany, ABC affiliate WTVM in Columbus and Fox affiliate WBRC in Birmingham.
-With the 2023 acquisition of MeTV affiliate WPGA-TV and Scripps News affiliate WPGA-LD in Macon, Gray now owns stations in every Georgia television market, except for the Georgia portions of the Chattanooga and Jacksonville markets.
+As a result, WPCH and WGCL gained sister stations in nearby markets, including WTOC-TV in Savannah, WRDW-TV and WAGT-CD in Augusta, WALB in Albany, WTVM in Columbus and WBRC in Birmingham.
+With the 2023 acquisition of WPGA-TV and WPGA-LD in Macon, Gray now owns stations in every Georgia television market, except for the Georgia portions of the Chattanooga and Jacksonville markets.
 WGCL and WPCH also became the second group of locally owned stations in the Atlanta market, joining Cox Media Group-owned WSB-TV, also based in Atlanta, itself headquartered near the inner-ring suburb of Sandy Springs.

 In September 2022, Gray Television announced that WPCH and sister station WGCL would begin using Atlanta News First branding for news programming beginning in October 2022.

 On August 30, 2023, Gray Television and Nexstar Media Group announced that WPCH would become the new Atlanta affiliate of The CW on September 1, ending its independent status after 56 years.
 This announcement comes months after CBS News and Stations announced that their CW stations, including then-current affiliate WUPA, would become independent.